insected/bobbae_gcp-wiki/ClusterIP,-Ingress,-NodePort,-Load-Balancer.md

 https://kubernetes.io/docs/concepts/services-networking/service/

-A service can be exposed via NodePort, LoadBalancer or ClusterIP.
+A service can be [exposed](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/) via [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport), [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) or ClusterIP.

+A NodePort is an open port on every node of your cluster.
+Kubernetes transparently routes incoming traffic on the NodePort to your service, even if your application is running on a different node.

+Using a LoadBalancer service type automatically deploys an external load balancer.
+This external load balancer is associated with a specific IP address and routes external traffic to a Kubernetes service in your cluster.

 https://cloud.google.com/kubernetes-engine/docs/concepts/service